 - Baking Thin-Cut Pork Chops.
 Preheat the oven to 425 degrees Fahrenheit.
 Place the pork chops on a greased baking tray and put them in the center of the oven.
 Bake them for about 7 to 8 minutes, and then flip them over.
 Continue baking for approximately another 7 to 8 minutes.

-How long does it take to bake a 2 inch thick pork chops?
+How long does it take to cook 2 inch thick pork chops?

-Sear the pork chops for 2 minutes on each side.
+Sear the pork chops over a high flame for 2 minutes on each side.